 This article provides resources on how you can set up logging in via single-sign on (SSO) for your Udemy for Business account.
 Here is more information on our SSO requirements.

-To change a user’s permissions, click on the Actions to the right of the user’s name and select Edit Role.
+To change a user’s permissions, click the ellipses to the right of the user’s name and select Edit Role.
 Select Admin and click Save.

 You can also make a user an admin via the CSV import.
 Please click here for more information.